tommyrharper/rareskills-work/week1/README.md

   - This allows the user to specify the address that the tokens are sent to.
   - This is a better UX as it allows the user to specify the address that they want to receive the tokens.
     - I haven't done this just for simplicities sake.

+### Sandwich attack protection

+There are a number of methods to protect against sandwich attacks.

+I used a `maxEntryPrice` and `minExitPrice` to protect against sandwich attacks.
+This allows the user to set the maximum slippage they are happy with in their trade.
+The advantage of this is it provides some flexibility, but it puts the burden on the user to protect themselves by using a reasonable value.

+Another option would be to use a cooldown period.
+This would mean that the user would have to wait a certain amount of time before they could sell their tokens.
+This would protect against sandwich attacks, but it would also be a bit annoying for the user.

+I would have implemented in this in addition to slippage limits if I had more time.

+Other approaches that I didn't attempt include:
+- Transaction counters
+  - I don't like this approach as it is quite frustrating for users
+- Gas price limits
+  - I also don't like this approach as you have to keep adjusting the limits depending on network conditions
+  - Also it does not protect against block constructors who can order transactions independent of gas price
+- Commit-reveal strategies
+  - I like the robustness of this approach, however it is quite complex and I didn't have time to implement it
+  - Also I don't like the fact that users need to execute at least two transactions

 ## TODO